Plank Pose -Phalakasana

 Step by step

-- From all fours (hands and knees) bring your shoulders over your wrists with fingers spread, middle finger pointing forward.
-Press your hands into the floor, firm the upper arms in toward each other.
+- From all fours bring your shoulders over your wrists, fingers spread, middle finger pointing forward.
+Press your hands into the floor, firm the upper arms in towards each other.

 - Draw the lower belly in and up.

-- Extend one leg back with your toes tucked and then the other leg (feet hip distance apart) so you are in a high push-up position.
-Your body is in a straight line from head to heels - this is Plank pose.
+- Extend one leg back with your toes tucked and then the other leg, so you are in a high push-up position.
+Your body is in a straight line from head to heels.

-- Shoulderblades move down along the spine, firm them into the back, press the space between the shoulder blades up towards the ceiling.
+- Slide your shoulder blades down along the spine, firm them into the back and press the space between the shoulder blades up towards the ceiling.

-- Look at the floor to a point about a foot / 30cm in front of you, eyes soft, jaw relaxed.
+- Look at the floor slightly forward, jaw relaxed.
 Breath is even and steady.

 - You can stay in this pose anywhere between 5 breaths to a couple of minutes.

-- To come out you can push yourself back into Downward Facing Dog or lower the knees to the floor and rest in Child’s pose.
+- To come out of the pose, push yourself back into Downward Facing Dog or lower the knees to the floor and rest in Child’s pose.

 - Think about the front of the body drawing up towards the back of the body.

-- You could try squeezing a block between your thighs to enable you to feel the action of the legs drawing together - this also builds core strength very quickly!
+- Try squeezing a block between your thighs to feel the action of the legs drawing together

-- You can build up strength by practicing Half-Plank with your knees on the floor.
+- Build your strength up by practising Half-Plank with your knees on the floor.
 Keep a straight line from your knees to your head.

 - Strengthens and tones your whole body.